-You started your e-commerce business with an inexpensive shared website hosting service.
-Now that your business has begun expanding, you’ve come to realise that there’s a limit to the quality of service shared hosting can offer, but you are unsure about the best next step to take.
-Do you stay with your shared hosting package or upgrade to a VPS (Virtual Private Server) package?
+You started your eCommerce business with a shared website hosting service, not expecting it to grow as rapidly as it has.
+But, you’ve come to realise that there’s a limit to the quality of service shared hosting can offer, and you are unsure about the best next step to take.
+Do you stay with your shared hosting plan or upgrade to a VPS (Virtual Private Server) plan?

 Your decision on this matter isn’t something that should be taken with levity, especially because the hosting service you settle on can make the difference between your online business growing into a monumental success or fizzling out like a lost cause.